jronallo/iiif-workshop/workshop/authentication/README.md

 ![](../assets/images/auth-workflow.jpg)

-The API supports the following approaches:
+The API supports the following interaction patterns:

 **Login:**
 The user will be required to log in using a separate window with a UI provided by an external authentication system.